-Ico- Function Hotkey Description Further Info.
-New Ctrl + N Creates a new CAM document with the name "Untitled N" (N = 1,2,3), that is based on a specified template file or the default template file.
-Typically the template files contains no graphic objects, but only layers, tools, etc. õ Open Ctrl + O Opens an existing document (.CAM or .CAT).
-See Open

-Ico- Function Hotkey Description Further Info.
-Synchronize Updates the current CAM document according to a template file.
-See Syn - chronize Close Alt + F4 Closes the current active document if there are no changes made since the last document save.
-If the document was modified, CircuitCAM prompts to save or to discard the changes.
-Town sort In the Classical Alexander of the Comment C I Import See Import Export Exports the production data.
+Ico- n Function Hotkey Description Further Info.
+New Ctrl + N Creates a new CAM document with the name "Untitled N" (N = 1,2,3), that is based on a spec- ified template file or the default template file.
+Typ- ically the template files contains no graphic objects, but only layers, tools, etc. See New 2 Open Ctrl + O Opens an existing document (.CAM or .CAT).
+See Open Synchronize Updates the current CAM document according to a template file.
+See Syn - chronize Background Selects and displays background data.
+Close Alt + F4 Closes the current active document if there are no changes made since the last document save.
+If the document was modified, CircuitCAM prompts to save or to discard the changes. b Import Imports files into the current document.
+See Import Export Exports the production data.
 See Export Save Ctrl + S Saves the current document using the existing file name.
-In case of a new Untitled N document, when pressing Save the Save As menu is activated.
-See Save Save As Saves the current document in a different location, and/or with a different file name and/or a different file format. see Save Print Ctrl + P l See Print - ing Print Preview Displays the active document on the screen, as it would appear printed.
+In case of a new Untitled N document, See Save

+Ico- n Function Hotkey Description Further Info. when pressing Save the Save As menu is activated.
+Save As Saves the current document in a different location, and/or with a different file name $and/or$ a different file format. see Save as Save As Tem- plate Saves the current document as CAT template file.
+4 Print Ctrl + P Prints the active document.
+The CAM file name is printed on top of the page.
+See Print - ing 4 Print Preview Displays the active document on the screen, as it would appear printed.
 Print Setup Selects a printer, a printer connection and printing options.
-For more information see your Windows® documentation.
+For more information see your Windows ® documentation.
 Printer Cal- ibration Allows you to correct the aspect ratio of the printer in X and Y directions to achieve higher accuracy.
 See Printer Calibration Recent files Displays a list of your most recently accessed files, this list displays the last opened ten files.
 Exit Quit CircuitCAM with a prompt to save or discard any unsaved changes.

-4.1.1.2 Edit
+3.1.1.2 Edit

-The \pmb{Edit} menu offers the following commands:
+The Edit menu offers the following commands: